yuriykuzin/crowdin-helper/README.md

 Unofficial addition to Crowdin CLI to automate continuous integration workflow.

+This is an initial, prototype version, which we experiment with to use in our team's workflow.
+For now some things are harcoded inside, accordingly to our own needs.
+You're welcome to use it as a source of inspiration, fork it and modify code to make it usable in your projects.
+We would appreciate any kind of feedback, suggestions, pull requests.

+### Disclaimer:
 Crowdin and the Crowdin API are the property of Crowdin, LLC.

-This is an initial version, which we experiment with to use in our team's workflow.
-We would appreciate any kind of feedback, suggestions, pull requests.

 ## Installation from npm